carbonscott/rc/UltiSnips/thinking/vocabulary.md

 * Sequence: one after another;
 * Selection: conditioning by test;
-* Repition: keep changing sth until it is in some range;
+* Repition: keep changing sth until it is in another range;

 # Critical Thinking